Group: Terrier Group

 This is Peanut, a 13 year old Miniature Schnauzer, and Ma Chat, a 6 year old Blue-Point Mitted Ragdoll cat.
 They both came from breeders when babies.

 Bella is 3 and a Miniature Schnauzer.
 Bella was given to my son, by my mother when he was 10 months old.
-She knew he was too young for her but, she also knew my dogs were getting old.
-One of them at the time had cancer so wasn't going to be alive much longer.
-This was the best way she knew to help us not hurt so bad losing my other dogs.
-Bella likes to snuggle!
+She knew he was too young for her, but she also knew my dogs were getting old.

 Teasha is a 1 year old Min Black Schnauzer.
 I got her from a Schnauzer breeder in Wisconsin, March 30th 2010.
 Teasha likes to play ball, run in the yard, go for long walks and pose for pictures